sass/sass/doc-src/HAML_CHANGELOG.md

 * **Support for Rails 3.0.0.beta1 has been dropped**.
   Use Rails beta 2 or later instead.

-* Don't improperly HTML-escape stuff like form contents (pending the merging of [this patch to Rails](http://github.com/nex3/rails/commit/4a5ed486c326de19e83d49814a162f2246d8f73f)).
+* Don't improperly HTML-escape stuff like form contents.

 ## 3.0.0.rc.2